defective-dev/aither-exists-check/README.md

         # create config.py and mimic this file
         RADARR = {
+            # scan radarr. using command line --radarr or --sonarr will override this value
+            "enabled": True,
             # radarr -> settings -> general
             "api_key": "",
             # radarr port typically 7878, local DNS should work if you have it setup, else "localhost" if local machine